 2. Share facts—but ask first.
 Sometimes people just need accurate information to help them make up their minds.
 But ask for permission to share what you know.
 They may be more open to listening and less likely to be defensive that way.

 It may help hesitant people to know that:

-- The Moderna, Pfizer, and Johnson & Johnson vaccines are nearly 100% effective at preventing hospitalizations and deaths from COVID-19.
+- The Moderna, Pfizer, and Johnson & Johnson vaccines are all highly effective at preventing hospitalizations and deaths from COVID-19.